 - Fishtown Welcome Shanty – New Summer of 2025!

-Explore history displays inside an authentic fishing shanty by Fishtown Preservation Society.
-The new exhibit highlights Fishtown’s origins as an early 1900’s-present commercial fishing hub, highlights generations of fishing families, and details how the Society preserves that legacy today.
+The new exhibit highlights Fishtown’s origins as an early 1900s to present commercial fishing hub and highlights the fishermen, and details how the Society preserves this legacy today.

 Plan your visit: Fishtown Preservation Society